midobal/covid19mlia-mt-task/round1/art/README.md

-# Approximate Randomization Testing
+# Statistical Significance (Round 1)
-This repository contains the script used for assessing the statistical significance of the difference in performance between two systems.
+This repository contains the script used for assessing the statistical significance of the difference in performance between two systems according to BLEU and ChrF.

 ## Requirements
 This script makes use of the following libraries, which can be installed through pip: